Upstatement/ups-public-library/src/entries/intro-to-git.md

 ## The Problem Git Solves

 When one person is writing code, there's no problem with them changing, adding, and deleting things whenever they feel.
 When people start working on the same product, that becomes an issue: they both might change one file in different ways, creating two conflicting versions.
 Or they might change different files, and fall out of sync.
-Git solves those issues by tracking, comapring, and merging changes algorithmically.
+Git solves those issues by tracking, comparing, and merging changes algorithmically.
 Services like GitHub move this functionality into the cloud, and add features of their own.

 ## Repositories

-Codebases being tracked with git are called repositories, and are ususally stored in the cloud.
+Codebases being tracked with git are called repositories, and are usually stored in the cloud.
 At Upstatement, we use GitHub to host our repos.
 The code on GitHub is known as the "single source of truth": we can all clone it and make changes independently, but those copies are inconsequential until they've been uploaded back into the source of truth.
 The act of downloading a repo from the cloud onto your machine is called **cloning,** since you're not just downloading one set of files, but information on the entire history of the repo.

 #### Cloning a repository